leeboardtools/bythelee/README.md

 * [tween.js](https://github.com/tweenjs/tween.js/) is used to provide tweening, such as the automatic motion tracking of the wake particles.

 * [QUnit](http://qunitjs.com/) is used as the unit test framework.

+* [Node.js](https://nodejs.org/) provides the server framework, which isn't currently used in the http://leeboardtools.github.io, but will be used for any future multi-player support.

+* [Express](https://expressjs.com/) is also part of the server framework.

+* [Socket.IO](https://socket.io/) is also part of the server framework, and will be used to handle the multi-player transactions.

 The HUD display and controls are all implemented using HTML elements.